-According to Time Entertainment on Feb.
-2, this year the NFL tapped a relatively unknown young talent in place of past superstars such as Beyoncé, Madonna, Bruce Springsteen, and the Rolling Stones.
+According to Time Entertainment, this year the NFL tapped a relatively unknown young talent in place of past superstars like Beyoncé, Madonna, Bruce Springsteen, and the Rolling Stones.

 The NY Daily News reported this about the young man's performance:

 Even Mars’ wardrobe was a blast from the past.
 His gold glitter suit looked like one worn by Elvis, with its skinny labels borrowed from later '60s Mods.
-By outfitting the whole band with similarly spangled suits, and putting them through similar dance steps, he imitated acts from The Temptations to the Four Tops.
-At one point, he did one of James Brown's fast-footed dance moves.
+By outfitting the whole band in similarly spangled suits, and putting them through similar dance steps, he imitated acts from The Temptations to the Four Tops.
+At one point, he did one of James Brown's fast-footed dance moves as well.

-Mars might not have been well known by many, but he’s already been nominated for 18 Grammys and won two: Best Male Pop Vocal Performance for “Just the Way You Are” in 2011, and Best Pop Vocal Album for Unorthodox Jukebox in 2014.
+Mars has been nominated for 18 Grammys and won two: Best Male Pop Vocal Performance for “Just the Way You Are” in 2011, and Best Pop Vocal Album for Unorthodox Jukebox in 2014.

-He has written songs for a number of singers who are better known than he is.
-For instance, he has written for Ari Levine and Philip Lawrence; Justin Bieber, CeeLo Green, Alicia Keys, Lil Wayne and Snoop Dogg, among others.
+He has written songs for a number of singers, including: Philip Lawrence; Justin Bieber, CeeLo Green, Alicia Keys, Lil' Wayne and Snoop Dogg.

 He has sold 10 million albums during his 3-year singing career and 58 million singles worldwide.
-His combined downloaded works as a singer, songwriter, and producer total over $115 million.
-As a solo artist he has had five number-one singles on the Billboard Hot 100 chart and seven top-ten singles, only the second artist to do so after Richard Marx.
-"Just the Way You Are" sold 12.5 million copies and contributed to Mars becoming the best-selling digital artist in 2011.
+His combined downloaded works as a singer, songwriter, and producer totals over $115 million.
+As a solo artist he has had five No. 1 singles on the Billboard Hot 100 chart and seven top-ten singles, only the second artist to do so after Richard Marx.
+"Just the Way You Are" sold 12.5 million copies and enabled Mars to become the best-selling digital artist in 2011.